Tag Archives: Ultrasonic pulse velocity test

 Ultrasonic pulse velocity test || UPV Test – Types and Methodology

-This article discusses the UPV test, which is one of the most well-liked and reliable non-destructive tests carried out on concrete structures.
+This article discusses the UPV test.
+It is one of the most well-liked and most reliable non-destructive tests carried out on concrete structures.

 1. Direct method